The Alchemist delivers a masterful project in “The Genuine Articulate.”

 (B-) (80%)

-When I first heard The Alchemist on “Ferraris in The Rain,” the opening track, the immediate thought was how drastically different he sounds compared to his performance on one of my personal favorites, “Hold You Down.”
+When I first heard The Alchemist on “Ferraris in The Rain,” the opening track, the immediate thought was how drastically different he sounds compared to his performance on “Hold You Down” back in 2023.
 On this track, The Alchemist embraces unorthodox flows and quirky punchlines, almost as if he’s drawing inspiration from past collaborators like Action Bronson or Earl Sweatshirt.
 This new, unconventional approach might divide fans—some will appreciate his evolving style, while others may long for the old-school delivery.

-At the end of the day, this album’s standout is the production, and it’s not even close.
-Almost every single beat deserves a chef’s kiss, boasting exquisite, extravagant, vintage hip-hop vibes.
+This album’s standout is the production, and it’s not even close.
+Almost every beat deserves a chef’s kiss, boasting exquisite, extravagant, vintage hip-hop vibes.
 I had a blast listening to the soundscapes.

 I’m glad The Alchemist decided that sometimes you gotta pop out and show people with this album.